 Election sees a paranoid teacher put in charge of counting the votes in the class election.
 Much to his horror, he sees that his least favorite student Tracey Flick has won, but the election was Decided By One Vote.
 You'd expect: He'd simply erase one checkmark for Flick and replace it with one for her opponent.
 It's not unheard of for someone to change their mind in the voting booth, after all.
 He also could have just stuffed the papers in his pocket.
 It's not like they'd frisk him.
 Instead: He casually tosses two votes for Flick into the trash can, taking no effort to disguise or bury the papers they're written on.
 Naturally, the papers are discovered and his voter fraud is caught.

 In Evolution, General Woodman is preparing to use napalm bombs against the invading aliens, when he receives a call from Dr. Allison Reed, who claims to have "important information" relating to his plan.
 Previously, Allison had walked out on him in response to his behaviour towards the main characters.
 You'd Expect: Woodman to at least hear her out, regardless of whatever she did in the last few hours.
 Instead: He doesn't take the call.
 The bombing goes ahead, and it causes the aliens to all fuse into a gigantic amoeba-like creature.
 Turns out that Allison was calling to warn him that excessive heat causes the aliens to rapidly evolve.
-Luckily for Woodman, the heroes manage to destroy the creature, however it's implied that he'll lose his General's rank as a result of his screwup.
+Luckily for Woodman, the heroes manage to destroy the creature, however it's implied that he'll receive a hefty demotion as a result of his screwup.

 In Feast, a plan has been devised that requires a corpse to be used as a distraction, and bomb, for the monsters to facilitate an escape plan.
 Just before the plan starts the 'corpse' regains consciousness, Bozo hesitates while Boss Man decides to continue as planned.
 The monsters go for the bait before they decide, and they blow her up as planned.
 Big Man asks if Bozo will agree not to tell the others about Harley Mom being alive.
 You'd Expect: The guy to say 'sure, no need to burden the others' since it was WAY too late to change the plan either way.
 Instead: When a distraction presents itself he gets into a fight Big Man that ends in the death of Heroine